Open-CSP/FlexForm/README.md

 Visit : https://www.open-csp.org/DevOps:Doc/FlexForm

 ### Changelog
+* 2.6.5 : Update HTMLPurifier and move to composer.
+Added default user for internal api call.
 * 2.6.4 : fix: A check at MW if a page title is usable was set to early.
 * 2.6.3 : Changed Debug mode.
 Fixed leadingzero function. $output not defined fixed.
 Fix create range when it cannot be set.
 Have MW check page before it is created.
 * 2.6.2 : Fixed deprecation messages